sofiaserbin/ape-gateway/README.md

 The API-Gateway is the entry point for all requests to the backend services.
 Those requests are then forwarded to the respective (MQTT) services.

+## Requirements and setup

+Please refer to the entoothiast repository.

+## Tests

+This repository includes the integration tests, since they're run against the API gateway.
+The CI configuration can be found in the entoothiast repository (`.gitlab-ci.yml`).

 ## Development

 Consider the following example: